AI4Finance-Foundation/Quantum-Tensor-Networks-for-Variational-Reinforcement-Learning-NeurIPS-2020/README.md

 Now, explore the environment and train the model by running
 ```
 omega = explore_env(1000, k, R, P, s, a)
-H, cores, data, completion_error = build_network(five_tuple, k, chi, omega)
+H, cores, data = build_network(five_tuple, k, chi, omega)
 spin, energy_history = VRL_train(five_tuple, k, data, cores, lr=0.1, epochs=1000)
 ```
-One can retrieve the trained policy from the variable `spin`; the optimization processes for tensor completion and energy minimization are tracked by `completion_error` and `energy_history` respectively.
+One can retrieve the trained policy from the variable `spin`; the processes of energy minimization is tracked by `energy_history`.

 An example notebook is provided in the root directory.